g-kaur/Sentinel3_Chlorophyll_concentration_validation/README.md

 4. Data exploration (making of distribution plots) - [distribution_plots.py](https://github.com/g-kaur/Sentinel3_Chlorophyll_concentration_validation/blob/master/Tool/distribution_plots.py)<br/>
    This process helps in understanding the distribution of the two datasets.
 The comparison of distributions of chl-a estimates obtained by BC ferries and satellite (from the same date, time and geographical location) are made.
 The distribution plots can be found in
    **'Distribution_Plots'** directory.
-Most of the ferry-dataset distribution plots show uniform distribution while few of the satellite-dataset distribution plots show non-parametric distribution.
+Most of the ferry-dataset distribution plots show uniform distribution while few of the satellite-dataset distribution plots show non-parametric distribution.<br/>

 Run command **"$python distribution_plots.py"** <br/>

+ The picture below shows an example of 2 comparisons of distribution plots.<br/>
     <img src = "https://github.com/g-kaur/Sentinel3_Chlorophyll_concentration_validation/blob/master/Images/plot_comparison.PNG" alt= "Distribution Plots Comparison" height = "400" width = "700">